Guess what. I sleep-trained my infant.

-I did what any freaked-out newbie parent would do, and I began to research – I read Dr. Sears, chatted with midwives, pored over the internet, and generally immersed myself in learning the best ways to parent to a newborn.
+I did what any freaked-out newbie parent would do, and I began to research – I read Dr. Sears, chatted with midwives, poured over the internet, and generally immersed myself in learning the best ways to parent a newborn.

 Not surprisingly, attachment parenting (AP) was the clear winner among the conscious-minded, crunchy-leaning parents and experts.

 Attachment parenting, a term coined by William Sears, is a style interacting with babies that promotes development of connection, trust, and confidence between caregiver and child via skin to skin contact, breastfeeding, co-sleeping and baby wearing.

 AP babies are said to have better behavior, development, and learning skills.

 This all sounded perfectly reasonable and quite wonderful.

 My son was born at home on a bright December day.
 My husband and I were in awe (you can read his story here).
 It was completely instinctual to want to be skin to skin with a newborn baby – our midwives had my husband remove his t-shirt to hold our son, and he fell quickly and deeply in love.

 It also made perfect sense to sleep with our baby.
 We had weighed the pros and cons of co-sleeping, and were confident that we would not suffocate him.